Basic Overview of Sponsorship and Academic Training Options

 The categories of Permanent Residence which are sponsored by the University of Mississippi are: EB-1 Outstanding Researcher/Professor, EB-2 Advanced Degree Holders, EB-2 Exceptional Ability in the Science, Arts, or Business, and EB-3 Professional or Skilled Worker.

-IMPORTANT NOTE: Only the University of Mississippi, Office of International Programs can process permanent residency petitions that are based on university employment.
+IMPORTANT NOTE: Only the University of Mississippi, International Student and Scholar Services can process permanent residency petitions that are based on university employment.
 University employees MAY NOT hire an immigration attorney or self-petition for EB-1 Outstanding Researcher/Professor, EB-2 Advanced Degree Holders, EB-2 Exceptional Ability in the Science, Arts, or Business, or EB-3 Professional or Skilled Worker.
-All employment-based options must be filed with OIP and the university’s designated legal counsel.
+All employment-based options must be filed with ISSS and the university’s designated legal counsel.

 - For more information about UM-sponsored Permanent Residency, visit the